woman sitting on bench, she appears to be in contemplation and curious about learning more

 Stop Idealizing People – Why We Put Others on a Pedestal and How to Break the Cycle

 When it comes to relationships, humans idealize each other in more ways than one.
-Idealizing others and setting unrealistic expectations is practically a built-in tendency—especially in relationships, friendships, workplaces, and with public figures.
+Idealizing others and setting unrealistic expectations is practically a built-in tendency – especially in relationships, friendships, workplaces, and with public figures.
 It’s fueled by cognitive biases, emotional needs, and sometimes it’s just good old-fashioned wishful thinking.
+However, it’s not always healthy – read on for more perspective on how to stop idealizing people.

 Why Do People Idealize Others?
 And some signs you might be idealizing someone.

-- Fear of Disillusionment – It’s hard to face the truth when we’ve invested in a fantasy.
+• Fear of Disillusionment – It’s hard to face the truth when we’ve invested so much time and effort in a fantasy.

 How Childhood Trauma and Idealization

-- Searching for the Missing Piece – If you lacked love, safety, or validation as a child, you may search for someone else to “complete” you.
+• Searching for the Missing Piece – If you lacked love, safety, or validation as a child, you may search for someone out there to come and ‘save’ you, or ‘complete’ you.

 Consequences of Idealizing Others

 Expecting someone to be the perfect friend, partner, or parent sets them (and you) up for failure.
 No one can hold the weight of someone else’s fantasy forever.
-That pressure damages trust, connection, and self-worth.
+That pressure damages trust, hinders connection, and has the potential to chip away at your own self-worth.

-And often, those who idealize others are attracted to emotionally unavailable people.
-This pattern mimics the inconsistency of early relationships—it feels familiar, even if it’s unhealthy.
+Oftentimes, those who idealize others are attracted to emotionally unavailable people.
+This pattern mimics the inconsistency of early relationships – unhealthy or not, it’s what they’re familiar with.

 Warning Signs You’re Idealizing Someone

-- Name the Pattern – Notice when interactions feel forced or disappointing.
-Ask: Am I seeing this person clearly, or through a lens of what I wish they were?
+1. Name the Pattern – Notice when interactions feel forced or disappointing.
+Ask: Am I seeing this person clearly, or am I seeing what I want to see?

-- Stick to the Facts – Ask yourself: What do I know for sure?
+2. Stick to the Facts – Ask yourself: What do I know for sure?
 What have I actually experienced?
-Let go of assumptions.
+Be aware of your assumptions and let go of them.

-- Work with a Therapist – A mental health professional can help you explore patterns rooted in childhood trauma and shift them in a safe, supportive way.
+4. Work with a Therapist – A mental health professional can help you explore patterns caused by childhood trauma and help you shift them in a safe, supportive way.

-- Let People Be Human – Imperfection is not betrayal.
+5. Let People Be Human – Imperfection is not betrayal.
 It’s reality.
-Letting people be who they are—flaws and all—frees you to build relationships based on truth, not fantasy.
+Letting people be who they are – flaws and all – frees you to build relationships based on truth, not fantasy.

-- Be Your Own Hero – Stop waiting for someone to come fix everything.
+6. Be Your Own Hero – Stop waiting for someone to come fix everything.
 You are the steady, loving, reliable presence you’ve always needed.
 Be compassionate with yourself.
 Show up consistently.
-Be the person you needed.
+Be the person now, that you needed back then.

 Emotional Healing